mytechnotalent/webassembly-component-tutorial/README.md

 # WebAssembly Component Tutorial

-This tutorial walks you through building, composing, and running a small component-model calculator example.
+This tutorial walks you through building, composing, and running a small WebAssembly component-model calculator example.
 The example uses four components:

 - An addition operation (adder)
 - A subtraction operation (subtractor)